guides

 • You’re comfortable with the restrictions on category-switching

-For most ongoing migration purposes, a standard visitor, student, or work visa is the more flexible option.
+For most ongoing migration purposes, a standard visitor visa, student, or work visa is the more flexible option.

 Practical next step

-If you’re being offered a Limited Visa option, understand the restrictions before accepting — particularly the “cannot change to a different visa category while in NZ” rule, which forecloses some onshore pathway transitions.
+If you’re being offered a Limited Visa option, understand the restrictions before accepting, particularly the “cannot change to a different visa category while in NZ” rule, which forecloses some onshore pathway transitions.
 For long-term migration intent, a standard temporary visa is usually preferable.
+If you have overstayed and need to restore lawful status, a Section 61 visa may be relevant instead.

 Last reviewed .
 Information may have changed since this article was reviewed.
 For your specific case, talk to a licensed immigration adviser.